 Admittedly, I am feeling quite proud of myself for this and definitely feel a sense of achievement having it been my first go at something like this!
 I guess I also learned not to be so hard on myself and have a little bit more faith!
 It was good fun too baking for an event and very satisfying.
 It’s definitely something I would love to do again.

 So here it is, the recipe to these delicious cakes.
 Keep them in the fridge and they’ll keep for days and days!
-Recipe inspired by The Humming Bird Bakery.
+Recipe adapted from The Humming Bird Bakery.

 - 60g Margarine